 What is competency-based interviewing?

-Competency-based questions are a method of interviewing by which the interviewer requires you to show abilities that are integral to the role by using examples from your past experiences.
+With competency-based interviews the interviewer is looking for you to show have the abilities that are integral to the role by using examples from your past experiences.

-Most large pharmaceutical companies will have a standardised interview framework that their human resources team will adhere to.
-Other types of interviews, such as informal conversations or random questioning, are less systematic and often don't ask the same questions of each person being interviewed, which can lead to bias.
-Competency-based interviews, however, often use a formal scoring system of positive and negative indicators and so are less subjective in the decision-making process.
+Most large life science companies will have a standardised interview framework that their human resources team will adhere to.
+Other types of interviews, such as informal conversations, are less systematic and often don't ask the same questions of each person being interviewed.
+However, competency-based interviews, often use a formal scoring system of positive and negative indicators and so are less subjective in the decision-making process.

 By using competency-based interview questions, employers are asking you to back up claims about your skills and experience with real examples.
 The questions that you will be asked will depend on the position that you are being interviewed for.